 Treatment for Chronic Phase CML.
 TKI therapy is the standard treatment for chronic phase CML.
 TKIs are often successful at managing CML for long periods of time.
-The following four TKIs are approved as primary treatment for chronic phase CML:
+The following four TKIs are approved as first-line treatment for chronic phase CML:

-- Imatinib (Gleevec[®])
+- Imatinib (Gleevec®)

 - Dasatinib (Sprycel®)

 - Nilotinib (Tasigna®)

 - Bosutinib (Bosulif®)

-When choosing a first-line TKI, doctors may consider factors such as a patient's pre-existing health conditions, age and risk score/group, as well as the dosing schedule and drug cost.
+When choosing a first-line TKI, doctors may consider factors such as a patient's pre-existing health conditions, age and risk score/group, and the dosing schedule and drug cost.
 After treatment starts, doctors will monitor patients to evaluate treatment response.
 Patients who are responding well will stay on their current drug therapy.
 If the patient is not meeting treatment milestones, the doctor will need to find out why.

-If the patient's current treatment is not working, a BCR-ABL1 kinase domain mutation analysis should be done to check for mutations of the BCR-ABL1 gene (see BCR-ABL1 Kinase Domain Mutation Analysis on page 32).
+If the patient's current treatment is not working, a BCR::ABL1 kinase domain mutation analysis should be done to check for mutations of the BCR::ABL1 gene (see BCR::ABL1 Kinase Domain Mutation Analysis on page 34).
 The doctor will also determine whether the patient has been adhering to the treatment plan.
 There are a number of options at this point, which include:

-- Advising patients who have not been taking their TKIs as prescribed about the importance of adhering to their medication regimen - Increasing the dosage of the current drug (if possible) - Switching to another TKI, for example, switching from imatinib to dasatinib, nilotinib, bosutinib, and sometimes ponatinib (Iclusig®) - Trying other therapies (such as omacetaxine mepesuccinate (Synribo[®]), an option for patients with resistance or intolerance to two or more TKIs or interferon) - Assessing whether an allogeneic stem cell transplant is an option
+- Advising patients who have not been taking their TKIs as prescribed about the importance of adhering to their medication regimen - Increasing the dosage of the current drug (if possible) - Switching to another TKI: for example, switching from imatinib to dasatinib, nilotinib, bosutinib, asciminib (Scemblix®), or ponatinib (Iclusig®) - Trying other therapies (such as omacetaxine mepesuccinate (Synribo®), an option for patients with resistance or intolerance to two or more TKIs or to interferon) - Assessing whether an allogeneic stem cell transplant is an option

 Treatment for Accelerated Phase CML.
-The treatment goal for accelerated phase CML is the same as it is for the chronic phase: eliminate all cells that contain the BCR-ABL1 gene, leading to a remission.
+The treatment goal for accelerated phase CML is the same as it is for the chronic phase: eliminate all cells that contain the BCR::ABL1 gene, leading to a remission.
 If this is not possible, the goal is to return the disease to the chronic phase.
-Patients with accelerated phase CML should be treated at a specialized center, with doctors who have expertise in treating CML.
+Patients with accelerated phase CML should be treated at a specialized center by doctors who have expertise in treating CML.
 In the accelerated phase of CML, the leukemia cells often acquire new genetic mutations that may make treatments less effective.
-Patients should undergo

-BCR-ABL1 gene mutation analysis before starting treatment, to determine which treatment option is best for them (see BCR-ABL1 Kinase Domain Mutation Analysis on page 32).
+Patients should undergo BCR::ABL1 gene mutation analysis before starting treatment, to determine which treatment option is best for them (see BCR::ABL1 Kinase Domain Mutation Analysis on page 34).
 Treatment options for accelerated phase CML depend on the patient's previous treatments.
 If CML is diagnosed in the accelerated phase and the patient has not yet received a TKI, the best treatment option is to begin TKI therapy.
 The drugs approved for TKI therapy include:

-- Imatinib

 - Dasatinib

 - Nilotinib

 - Bosutinib

+- Ponatinib

-If CML progresses from chronic phase to accelerated phase during TKI therapy, a doctor may increase the dosage of the current TKI (if possible), or prescribe another TKI that the patient has not received before.
+If CML progresses from chronic phase to accelerated phase during TKI therapy, a doctor may increase the dosage of the current TKI (if possible) or prescribe another TKI that the patient has not received before.
 Other options include:

-- Ponatinib (Iclusig[®]) for the treatment of adult patients with chronic phase, accelerated phase, or blast phase CML for whom no other TKI therapy is indicated. - Omacetaxine mepesuccinate (Synribo®) (only an option for patients who have experienced resistance or intolerance to two or more TKIs) - An allogeneic stem cell transplant - Treatment in a clinical trial.
-Clinical trials are studies done by doctors to test new drugs and treatments, or new uses for approved drugs and treatments.
+Omacetaxine mepesuccinate (Synribo®), which is only an option for patients who have experienced resistance or intolerance to two or more TKIs

+- An allogeneic stem cell transplant - Treatment in a clinical trial

+Clinical trials are studies done by doctors to test new drugs and treatments or new uses for approved drugs and treatments.
 Clinical trials are one way for patients to obtain state-of-the-art cancer treatments.
 The goal of clinical trials for CML is to improve treatment and quality of life and to find a cure.
 Patients should talk to their doctors about the potential benefits and risks of participating in a clinical trial.
-See Research and Clinical Trials on page 39.
+See Clinical Trials for Blood Cancers on page 41.